Thumbtacked/.github/profile/README.md

 A customizable productivity and knowledge management app.

 > [!IMPORTANT]
-> The tenative launch is January 2025.
+> The tenative launch is early 2025.
 Understand that the codebase is incomplete and does not resemble the final product.

 ## About